VoxeLibre/VoxeLibre/mods/ITEMS/mcl_fire/README.txt

-mcl_fire: Fire mod for MineClone 2
+mcl_fire: Fire mod for VoxeLibre
 Based on fire from Minetest Game
 ==================================